eagle840/katacoda-labs/terraforminter/step1.md

 `exec bash`{{execute}}

+# Basic Setup

 `ls`{{execute}}

-# basic docker

-copy the tf file in to the assets folder

-!REVIEW THE .tf files before running init
+a main file, containing the provisoners and a providers file have been provided.

 `terraform init`{{execute}}